plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 4. Examine and install the anchor’s Text Value adapter capability.
 5. Examine and install the anchor’s Native Value adapter capability.
 6. Attach the definition’s DOM-to-Jivs event handling to the anchor.
-7. Resolve and install the anchor’s editor presentation.
+7. Resolve the editor presentation name and obtain the definition’s specialized ARIA updaters.
+8. Ask `IFieldPresentationInstaller` to complete presentation and ARIA installation independently.
-8. Assign the definition to `anchor.jivsEditorAdapterDefinition`, recording successful completion.
+9. Assign the definition to `anchor.jivsEditorAdapterDefinition`, recording successful completion.

 Once installation completes, subsequent calls may repeat definition selection and anchor resolution, but they return without modifying the anchor or attaching additional event handlers.

-The installer may write Debug-level entries describing definition selection, anchor resolution, adapter creation, unavailable capabilities, completed-installation no-ops, presentation selection, and installation completion.
+The installer may write Debug-level entries describing definition selection, anchor resolution, adapter creation, unavailable capabilities, completed-installation no-ops, presentation selection, ARIA-updater selection, and installation completion.
 Installation failures are logged before being thrown.

 ### Built-in Native Editor Definitions